Codecademy/docs/content/language-agnostic/concepts/what-is-a-database.md

 - Object-Relational Databases: a hybrid of the above two models.
 Unlike pure object databases where the database is primarily a persistent store for objects created by a program written in an object-oriented programming language, object-relational databases are manipulated via a query language as in relational databases.
 Yet they still support objects, classes and inheritance like a pure object database.

-- NoSQL Databases: (also Nonrelational Database) encompasses a wide variety of databases that use different structures for data than the tables used in relational databases.
+- NoSQL Databases: (also Nonrelational Database) encompass a wide variety of databases that use different structures for data than the tables used in relational databases.
 They are implemented using various different structures for different purposes.
 For example:
   - Key–Value Store: stores data in an associative array where data is stored as a collection of key-value pairs where any possible key only appears once in the collection.
   - Document Store: stores data as documents in some standard format such as XML, TAML or JSON.
 Documents are stored in the database with a unique key representing that document.
   - Graph Database: stores data as elements connected by a finite number of relations, such as a subway map or a network of friends on Facebook.